vldr/CScript/README.md

 ---

-A C-like scripting toy language built in Typescript and is designed to run in the web.
+A C-like toy scripting language built in Typescript and which is designed to run in the web.

 - [Try it out](#try-it-out)
 - [Components](#components)